jjlg90/Real-Bread/README.md

  ### Strategy

  #### Project Goals
- To provide bakery REAL BREAD with a presentation website, where its clients can browse products and locations, aswell as where to get them.
+ To provide bakery REAL BREAD with a presentation website, where its clients can browse products and locations, as well as where to get them.

  #### Developer Goals:
  To showcase an attractive, well-designed website that's easily updated and maintained.